Central archive: BBC Archive Centre, Perivale

 Regional collections: Birmingham, Bristol, Hull, Leeds, London News, Manchester, Newcastle, East (Cambridge), Nottingham, Oxford, South West (Plymouth), Southampton, Tunbridge Wells.

 The BBC’s archive is a programme library for a working broadcaster, funded as part of the licence fee.
 It holds over 400,000 television programmes, over 700,000 hours of video, and 300,000 hours of audio.
-The BBC also holds 1.1m items of commercial music, 4m photos and 500,000 other documents.
+The BBC also holds 1.1 million items of commercial music, 4 million photos and 500,000 other documents.

 A media asset management strategy supports the input of new material, applies common standards for data and storage and serves the key customers – primarily internal and external programme makers.

 Key issues for the BBC: